 Do you need to bring anything?

-The drawing and painting studio is equipped with easels and drawing boards.
-Paper is provided that can be used during the lesson, and some basic art materials that may be borrowed on the day, such as pencils, charcoal, pastels, erasers, sharpeners.
+The painting and drawing studio is equipped with easels and drawing boards.
+Paper is provided that can be used during the lesson, and some basic art materials that may be borrowed on the day.

 Are there any additional costs?